Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights - NewsBreak

 Vikings stats and trends

-- Minnesota has two wins against the spread in five games this season.
+- So far this season Minnesota has two wins against the spread.

-- The Vikings have been favored by 2 points or more two times this season and have not covered the spread in any of them.
+- This season, the Vikings are winless ATS when entering a game as a favorite of 2.5 points or more.

-- Minnesota's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Minnesota's games this year have hit the over on two of five set point totals (40%).

-- Minnesota is 2-2 against the spread and 2-2 overall in games when it scores more than 17.4 points.
+- When Minnesota records more than 17.4 points, it is 2-2 against the spread and 2-2 overall.

-- In games that Minnesota picks up over 255.8 yards, the team is 2-2 against the spread and 2-2 overall.
+- In games that Minnesota churns out more than 255.8 yards, the team is 2-2 against the spread and 2-2 overall.

-- This year, the Vikings have four turnovers, one fewer than the Panthers have takeaways (5).
+- The Vikings have turned the ball over four times this season, one fewer than the Panthers have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Panthers.